Toufeeq1/pitch/README.md

 ---

-Made with ❤️ for South Africa's space education community
+Made with ❤️ for South Africa's space education community.